ducakar/TextureReplacer/README.md

 TextureReplacer is a plugin for Kerbal Space Program that allows you to replace stock textures and customise you Kerbals.
 More specifically, it can:
 * replace stock textures with custom ones,
-* generate missing mipmaps for PNG and JPEG model textures,
+* generate missing mipmaps for PNG and JPEG model textures (to fix a KSP bug),
-* compress uncompressed textures from `GameData/` and reduces RAM usage,
+* compress uncompressed textures from `GameData/` and reduce RAM usage,
 * change bilinear texture filter to trilinear to improve mipmap quality,
 * set personalised head and suit textures for selected Kerbals,
 * set persistent random head and suit textures for other Kerbals,